-On September 6, 2018, American Oversight filed an emergency lawsuit on behalf of watchdog group Fix the Court and moved for a preliminary injunction seeking the release of Kavanaugh records from the Department of Justice.
-This complaint asked the court to order the release of documents detailing Kavanaugh’s interactions with members of the Office of Legal Policy (OLP) during the five-and-a-half years in which he worked in the George W. Bush White House.
+On Sept.
+6, 2018, American Oversight filed an emergency lawsuit on behalf of watchdog group Fix the Court and moved for a preliminary injunction, seeking the release of Kavanaugh records from the Department of Justice.
+This complaint asked the court to order the release of documents detailing Kavanaugh’s interactions with members of the Office of Legal Policy (OLP) during the five and a half years in which he worked in the George W. Bush White House.

-Over the first two days of confirmation hearings in early September, Senator Patrick Leahy confronted Kavanaugh with questions and documents that appeared to show then-White House attorney Kavanaugh knew, or should have known, that he had received confidential information stolen from Democrats on the Senate Judiciary Committee.
-Those emails included correspondence with officials at OLP.
-While Leahy released several emails to the public, he also noted that “[t]here are many more [emails] that have been hidden from public scrutiny under a faulty claim of committee confidentiality.”
+Over the first two days of confirmation hearings in early September, Sen. Patrick Leahy confronted Kavanaugh with questions and documents that appeared to show that while a White House attorney, Kavanaugh knew, or should have known, that he had received confidential information stolen from Democrats on the Senate Judiciary Committee.
+Those emails — which should be responsive to Fix the Court’s FOIA request — included correspondence with officials at OLP.
+While Leahy has released several of these emails to the public, he also noted that “[t]here are many more [emails] that have been hidden from public scrutiny under a faulty claim of committee confidentiality.”
 He also said he “suspect[s] there are even more that were never released to the committee at all, based on the partisan and woefully incomplete document production.”

-On September 4, 2018, Lambda Legal filed a lawsuit represented by American Oversight seeking the release of Kavanaugh records from the Office of Management and Budget.
-The lawsuit, filed in U.S. District Court for the District of Columbia, challenged OMB’s failure to respond to a FOIA request filed in August that sought documents related to Kavanaugh’s involvement in Bush administration policies that discriminated against LGBTQ children, families and relationships.
+On Sept.
+4, 2018, Lambda Legal filed a lawsuit, represented by American Oversight, seeking the release of Kavanaugh records from the Office of Management and Budget.
+The lawsuit, filed in U.S. District Court for the District of Columbia, challenged OMB’s failure to respond to a FOIA request filed in August that sought documents related to Kavanaugh’s involvement in Bush administration policies that discriminated against LGBTQ children, families and individuals.

-On August 23, 2018, following a legal motion by American Oversight, the National Archives released the 1999 Special Master’s report on the investigation into leaks by the Office of Independent Counsel Ken Starr, where Kavanaugh then worked as a prosecutor.
+On Aug.
+23, 2018, following a legal motion by American Oversight, the National Archives released the 1999 Special Master’s report on the investigation into leaks by the Office of Independent Counsel Ken Starr (OIC), where Kavanaugh then worked as a prosecutor.
 The long-secret report was released in response to a court order from the U.S. District Court for the District of Columbia, granting a motion by American Oversight to unseal the document.

-Only four copies of the report were prepared in 1999.
-The report had never been released, but news reports at the time stated that the Special Master detailed evidence of “inappropriate disclosures to the press” by the OIC.
-Contrary to claims made by the White House, the report did not fault or exonerate Judge Kavanaugh because it largely addressed a narrow time period when he was not working for the Starr Commission.
+Four copies of the report were prepared in 1999, but none were released to the public.
+At the time, it was reported that the report detailed evidence of “inappropriate disclosures to the press” by the OIC.
+Upon the report’s release in 2018, the Trump White House said, “This report refutes the latest false accusation by Senate Democrats and fully exonerates Judge Kavanaugh.”
+Contrary to this claim, the report did not exonerate Kavanaugh, as it addressed a narrow time period when he was not working for the Starr Commission.